I build a new log store with plan and materials list

 We had thought of cedar shingles for the roof as we have used them in projects before but the roof slopes away so we wouldn't even see them!
 OSB was then laid on top, squared up and screwed down.

-Two strips of roofing felt was then cut to size and tacked on with felt nails.
+To make the roof waterproof two strips of roofing felt were then cut to size and tacked on with felt nails.
 I used Sticks Like Shit glue to seal the top sheet.
 Side facias planks were then cut with the 15 degree angle and screwed on slightly above the roofing felt.
 Finally the front facia board was then lined up with the sides and screwed in place.
-Job done.
+There is enough overhang at the back to allow rain run off to drip down and miss the dry logs! done.

 Day three of the log store build - paint